 #2: Sort out your road rage

 We have all seen the scene in Falling Down when Michael Douglas loses the plot after becoming stuck in congested traffic, and you might too.
 When you’re stuck in traffic thanks to roadworks and highway closures, you might become more than a little heated with other drivers in line with the increasingly warmer temperatures.
 One angry word or finger gesture could be all it takes to provoke a battle on the roads, so despite the temptation to vent your fury, don’t!
-Check out these tips on avoiding road rage, because you might well be the instigator an accident if you let your anger get the better of you, and that might bring you into contact with the police.
+Avoid road rage, because you might well be the instigator of an accident if you let your anger get the better of you, and you don’t want that legal trouble.